-Division III - Offences injurious to the public in general (ss.
-125-194B)
+Division III - Offences injurious to the public in general

-Chapter XIV Offences relating to religion and burials (ss.
-125-129)
+Chapter XIV Offences relating to religion and burials

-125 Insult to religion
+125. Insulting religion

 Any person who destroys, damages or defiles any place of worship or any object which is held sacred by any class of persons with the intention of insulting the religion of any class of persons or with the knowledge that any class of persons is likely to consider such destruction, damage or defilement as an insult to their religion is guilty of an offence.